Frequently Asked Questions

 What is the assessment process?

 It is a thorough, simple, and confidential process tailored to your needs.
-Once you call us at 1-888-364-5977 or contact us, an admissions specialist will talk with you about what you (or your child) are experiencing, answer questions, collect your personal information (name, contact info, insurance information), and help schedule your intake assessment.
+Once you call us at 1-888-364-5977 or complete an online form, an admissions specialist will talk with you about what you (or your child) are experiencing, answer questions, collect your personal information (name, contact info, insurance information), and help schedule your intake assessment.
 After your intake, we will provide a level of care recommendation and schedule your start date.